24 Jul 2026

 The philosophy of the course is to educate creative and entrepreneurial producers, to preach art but teach commerce; not how to make animation but how to get animation made.
 To build a community of practice and network of emerging talent with the skills to create the projects and companies of the future.

 The course is focused on developing the next generation of creative producers working in animation, and designed for aspiring and early career producers who want to creatively lead animation projects with confidence, creativity, and strategic foresight.
-The central focus of this course is the 3-day residency programme in Carrick on Shannon (County Roscommon) and the 3-day conference in Dún Laoghaire (County Dublin).
+The central focus of this course is the 3-day residency programme in Carrick on Shannon (County Roscommon) and a conference / industry day in Dún Laoghaire (County Dublin).

 These sessions will bring experienced industry experts together to deliver key insights and practical masterclasses, as well as one-on-one mentoring and networking opportunities.